dplyrndas/sourcens/README.md

 # sourcens
-A small utility to source files into own namespaces
+A small utility to source files into own namespaces in R